dmannan/graphSpec/specDefn.md

 long

 ``
 Note the graphs should be stored in csv format, with each row representing an edge.
 Columns defined as: "node source" "node target" and "weight".
-Multi-graphs are stored in one csv, with the multiple weight columns referring to the multiple edges from the different graphs. **Edge attributes** also **stored under separate cloumns in the csv** (see exampleEdgelist.csv).
+Multi-graphs are stored in one csv, with the multiple weight columns referring to the multiple edges from the different graphs.

 BP : explain that each row of this csv represents an edge